 Shelf Life: 24 months from the date of manufacture

-Recommended for use by medical practitioners, pathology laboratories, healthcare professionals in aged care and residential facilities, Commonwealth and State Department of Health.
+Only available for supply to medical practitioners, pathology laboratories, healthcare professionals in aged care and residential facilities.

-ONLY AVAILABLE FOR PURCHASE AND ADMINISTRATION BY HEALTH PRACTITIONERS - NOT AVAILABLE FOR PERSONAL/PRIVATE TESTING.
+ONLY AVAILABLE FOR PURCHASE AND ADMINISTRATION BY AHPRA REGISTERED HEALTH PRACTITIONERS - NOT AVAILABLE FOR PERSONAL/PRIVATE TESTING.

 Coronaviruses are enveloped RNA viruses that are distributed broadly among humans, other mammals and birds that cause respiratory, enteric, hepatic and neurologic diseases.
 Four viruses - 229E, OC43, NL63 and HKU1 are prevalent and typically cause common cold symptoms in immunocompromised individuals.
 Three other strains SARS-CoV, MERS-CoV and SARS-CoV-2 (COVID-19) are can be transmitted from between non-human vertebrates to humans.

-IgG/IgM antibody tests can be used for rapid screening of carriers of the virus that are symptomatic or asymptomatic.
-Recent studies suggest that a high percentage of patients show no clinical symptoms of the virus, thus screening patients is vitally important.
+IgG/IgM antibody tests can be supplied for rapid screening of carriers of the virus that are symptomatic or asymptomatic.
 The test is ideally suited for hospitals, clinics and test laboratories.
-The test can also be effectively deployed in businesses, schools, airports, seaports and train stations, etc., giving it the potential to become a compelling force in the fight against this global threat.

 Instructions for Use: